furryfixer/gksudo-pk/README.md

 - ln -s /usr/local/bin/gksudo-pk /usr/local/bin/gksu    # optional, not recommended

 ## Notes
 Mostly for Plasma5 and Dolphin, "XDG_RUNTIME_DIR missing" warnings abound, but usually no functional errors occur.
 Gksudo-pk tries to create and assign temporary $XDG_RUNTIME_DIR directories to cut down on this, with partial success.
-Another common warning complains about "inability to register with accesibility bus" or similar.
+Another common warning complains about "inability to register with accessibility bus" or similar.
 This warning can be silenced by appending **NO_AT_BRIDGE=1** to **/etc/environment**.